 Alicia Butler, Director of Undergraduate Academic Advising

-Alicia completed her bachelors degree at Western Illinois University and her Master of Education in Higher Education at Loyola University.
+Alicia completed her Bachelor of Art in Sociology at Western Illinois University and her Master of Education in Higher Education at Loyola University.
 Alicia has worked in higher education for over 10 years.
-She has been at Roosevelt for the past 8 years in Academic Advising and is enjoying her role as Director of Academic Advising.
+She began her Roosevelt career in 2008 in academic advising.

-In her free time, Alicia enjoys catching up on sleep, watching HGTV and spending time with her husband, their family and friends.
+She loves her hometown Chicago and is a devout Chicago Bulls fan.
+Alicia enjoys watching HGTV, reading, traveling, and spending time with her husband, their family and friends.